osate/osate2/core/org.osate.help/markdown/AdvancedOSATEFeatures.md

 ![Selecting a Replacement Resource from the Workspace](images/AdvancedOSATEFeatures/Selection.png)

-When a contributed resource is overridden, the tree marks it as such, and the URI shows the workspace URi of the overriding resource:
+When a contributed resource is overridden, the tree marks it as such, and the URI shows the workspace URI of the overriding resource:

 ![An Overridden Resource](images/AdvancedOSATEFeatures/Contributed2.png)